akshayabduk/email-suite-489/gmail_frontend/README.md

 - **Fast**: Minimal dependencies for quick loading times
 - **Simple**: Easy to understand and modify

+## Environment

+Create a .env.development file to point the frontend to the local backend:

+REACT_APP_API_BASE=http://localhost:3001

 ## Getting Started

 In the project directory, you can run: